Crimson Guard: Comic books

 In the Marvel and Devil's Due comic series, the Crimson Guard are the most elite soldiers of Cobra's Viper legions, under the direct command of Tomax and Xamot, but completely loyal to Cobra Commander, serving as his personal guard.
 Building the Crimson Guard network was believed to be the first thing Cobra Commander did after founding Cobra.
-Crimson Guardsman are not wasted on the battlefield like the more common Vipers and Cobra Troopers.
+Crimson Guardsmen are not wasted on the battlefield like the more common Vipers and Cobra Troopers.
 Rather, "Siegie" agents operate undercover all over the country, in the political arenas and business world.
 All Crimson Guardsmen must hold a degree in either law, medicine, or accountancy, and be in top physical condition.
 They strive to present a facade of exemplary normalcy and civic responsibility, and are provided with fully supported cover identities, and even pre-fabricated "families".
 However, these agents are accumulating financial and political influence for Cobra through every means possible, supporting each other in creating schemes of blackmail, fraud and espionage.

 Each member is rigorously trained and inducted in a secret ceremony in the lowest levels of Cobra's headquarters.
 To be a Crimson Guard is to swear absolute loyalty to Cobra and Cobra Commander.
 Many members also become part of a "series", undergoing plastic surgery and behavior modification to look and act like one another within a series.
 This allows one series member to completely replace another should the need arise without arousing suspicion.
 The most commonly depicted is the "Fred" Series.